abanskota/t81_577_data_science/weekly_materials/week3/docs/top-nine-best-practices.md

 A well-defined project structure also improves project comprehension and thus enhances replicability and reproducibility.
 A new team member can swiftly understand the project at a higher level without digging in to extensive documentation.
 It also improves search process for specific code components as someone doesn't need to go through everything before knowing where to look for very specific things.
 Well organized code tends to be self-documenting as the organization itself provides the contexts for the codes.

-A python package `cookiecutter` is easy and useful to create a standard project template.
-Learn more about the data science project structure [here](https://github.com/dssg/hitchhikers-guide/tree/master/sources/curriculum/0_before_you_start/pipelines-and-project-workflow) and an example and description of the implementation os such project [here](https://medium.com/swlh/how-to-structure-a-python-based-data-science-project-a-short-tutorial-for-beginners-7e00bff14f56).
+The package `cookiecutter` provides an easy way of creating a standard project template.
+Learn more about the data science project structure using the package [here](https://github.com/dssg/hitchhikers-guide/tree/master/sources/curriculum/0_before_you_start/pipelines-and-project-workflow) and an example and description of the implementation os such project [here](https://medium.com/swlh/how-to-structure-a-python-based-data-science-project-a-short-tutorial-for-beginners-7e00bff14f56).

 ## 3. Create a readable README document that describes the overall objective of the project and codebase with example.